|Location||8 km southeast of Chibougamau, QC|

 In early 2021, Dore Copper is planning to further drill test the Copper Cliff Crown Pillar along strike and from the surface to 85 metres as it may provide near-surface potential resources.
 Additionally, the Company is proceeding with an evaluation to dewater the Cedar Bay mine and does not plan to drill Cedar Bay in H1 2021.

-An updated mineral resource estimate is planned in Q2 2021 followed by a PEA in H2 2021 to support an eventual hub-and-spoke restart of the camp with Corner Bay as the main feed and Cedar Bay as a secondary feed to its 100% owned Copper Rand 2,700 tpd mill.
+A PEA is expected in late 2021 to support an eventual hub-and-spoke restart of the camp with Corner Bay as the main feed and Cedar Bay as a potential secondary feed to its 100% owned Copper Rand 2,700 tpd mill.

 GEOLOGY & MINERALIZATION